plaza tennis

 For flat shots that require pace and accuracy, aim for contact slightly in front of your body, ensuring a clean connection with the center of the strings When going for topspin, strive to make contact slightly higher and more in front of you, brushing up on the back of the ball to generate that coveted spin Finally, for a slice shot, focus on contacting the ball from a low position and slicing across it to create a skidding effect

-See also How Many Calories Does Tennis Burn
+See also How Do Tennis Players Make Money

 The Follow-Through and Recovery Phase